-Each candidate for admission is considered individually in the selection process by the committee on admissions, based on rank in class, ACT scores, high school/college transcripts, recommendations, and other items.
+Each candidate for admission is considered individually in the selection process by the committee on admissions, based on ACT/SAT scores, high school/college transcripts, and other program-specific requirements.

-High school students will be considered for regular admission to the College if they meet the following criteria: Score an 18 or above on the American College Test (ACT) or an 860 or above on the Scholastic Aptitude Test (SAT) AND possess a cumulative GPA of 2.0 on a 4.0 scale, determined by transcript OR are in the top half of their class as determined by class rank on transcript.
+High school students will be considered for full admission to the College with no restrictions if they meet the following criteria: Score an 18 or above on the American College Test (ACT) or an 860-890 (Verbal + Math) or above on the Scholastic Aptitude Test (SAT) AND possess a cumulative GPA of 2.0 on a 4.0 scale, determined by transcript.

 Applicants who do not meet the criteria above may be considered for conditional admission.
 The ACT score, when available, will always be one of the criteria used for determining admission.
 If a student with an ACT score below 18 is admitted, it will always be on a "conditional" basis.
-Applications from prospective student with an ACT score of 16 or 17 and meeting all other enrollment criteria will be reviewed by the Admissions Committee and may be allowed to enroll conditionally.
+Applications from prospective students with an ACT score of 16 or 17 and meeting all other enrollment criteria will be reviewed by the Admissions Committee and may be allowed to enroll conditionally.
 Applicants without an ACT or SAT score available will be required to take one of the standardized aptitude tests, at their own expense.
-This will not apply to transfer students who transfer in more than 24 credits.
-All other cases will be reviewed by the VPAA and the College Admissions Committee.
+This will not apply to transfer students who transfer in more than 12 credits.
+All other cases will be reviewed by the Vice President for Academic Affairs and the College Admissions Committee.